reszz/reszz/README.md

 - 👋 Hi, I’m Salira Restu Gusti
+- 🏫 I'm a student from SMK Telkom Bandung
-- 👀 I’m interested in web design, DevOps,
+- 👀 I’m interested in web design, DevOps
 - 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me instagram @salirares
+- 📫 How to reach me: <a href="https://www.instagram.com/salirares/?hl=id">instagram</a>

 <!---
 reszz/reszz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.